altoxml/board/minutes/2021/2021-02-25 ALTO Board Meeting Minutes.md

 _wrt agenda item 3_.
 Review recent schema issues:

    * [Length of main glyph and variants #44](https://github.com/altoxml/schema/issues/44) - Clemens gave some background information on the issue, it has resurfaced in the OCR-D project where composed characters and graphene clusters are hitting the limit currently in the schema.
 It is unclear whether allowing unlimited values is also problematic and additional  feedback is requested.
    * [Use of LC xlink instead of w3c xlink fails in mixed validation.
-Mixup/clashes in schema definitions. #67](https://github.com/altoxml/schema/issues/67) - Frederick noted he has observed that ALTO schemas sometimes will not validate, and it could be because of xlink and network connectivity.
-Jukka is using local references, and confirmed that the issue has been raised in the METS Board.
+Mixup/clashes in schema definitions. #67](https://github.com/altoxml/schema/issues/67) - Frederick noted that he has observed that ALTO schemas sometimes will not validate, and it could be because of xlink and network connectivity.
+Jukka is using local references, and confirmed that the same xlink issue has been raised in the METS Board.

 _wrt agenda item 4_.
 Confidence Calculations Redux: